acapunay-math/ShintaniK41/CyclotomicProof/README.md

 and the map $f$ is an $\varepsilon$-perturbation of identity described in Section 4.4 of this article.
 Moreover we take $c'=1/10$ (instead of $c'=1$) and
 $$\Delta=\Gamma=[1,\zeta_3,\zeta_3^2]$$
-represents triangles in $\C$ whose vertices are the unit cubic roots.
+represents triangles in the complex plane $\mathbb{C}$ whose vertices are the unit cubic roots.

 Each cone $Q_i$ ($1\leq i\leq 3$) is given in the same form $[R,H,sgn]$ described in the previous item.